Zababako/swiftygram/README.md

 # What this project is about

 This is a Swift wrapper for [Telegram Bot API](https://core.telegram.org/bots/api).
-It's intended for people who want to write a bot, but don't want a hassle of writing proper requests formating, responses parsing and maping into meaningful Swift structures.
+It\`s intended for people who want to write a bot, but don\`t want a hassle of writing proper requests formating, responses parsing and mapping into meaningful Swift structures.
 This project is built completely on language features and has no dependencies.

 ## Benefits